 - Fill a briefcase or laptop case with all sorts of drawings for Dad to keep while he’s at the office.

-- Poke bunches of notes and drawings from the kids onto these flexible grilling skewers!
+- Poke bunches of notes and drawings from the kids onto some flexible grilling skewers!

-- Get Dad a new dress shirt and the kids can make them their own Wacky Tie drawing!
+- Get Dad a new dress shirt and the kids can make him their own Wacky Tie drawing!